In dbForge Fusion for SQL Server, data sorting and filtering can be performed on the client or server side.

 In some cases the application can not modify the starting query to send it to the server and perform server-side sorting or filtering.
 These cases are the following:

-There is an expression without alias in the SELECT clause.
-Actually this is a restriction of MS SQL Server - one cannot modify a query that contains a statement without an alias in the SELECT clause.
+There is an expression without alias in a SELECT statement.
+Actually, this is a restriction of MS SQL Server - one cannot modify a query that contains a statement without an alias in a SELECT statement.
 And if there is no alias for a column, one cannot sort or filter data in other columns as well, until all data is fetched or an alias is given.

-There is a query with the ORDER BY clause.
+There is a query with an ORDER BY clause.
 In this case no server-side filtering can be performed, and it is a SQL Server restriction.